 Gamma rays emitted by explosions in space may be sent out into the microwave regions of the atmosphere to produce X-rays.

-By studying the effects of these bursts on space weather, researchers have detected hints of magnetization, magnetic fields, and the presence of weak gravitational pull around black holes.
-Radio waves emitted by satellites also seem to have some effect, although the strength and frequency of radio waves emitted is relatively lower than those emitted by GRBs.
+By studying the effects of these bursts on space weather, researchers have detected hints of magnetization.
+Magnetic fields and the presence of weak gravitational pull around black holes.
+Radio waves emitted by satellites also seem to have some effect.
+Although the strength and frequency of radio waves is relatively lower than those emitted by GRBs.

-Radio waves may be produced by jets shooting from a black hole, but these jets are much too small to notice with the equipment used in space.
-Radio astronomers tend to look for bursts when there is either very strong radio transmission from a large galaxy/star or a very bright super galaxy (like M dwarfs or spirals).
+They may be produced by jets shooting from a black hole.
+But these jets are much too small to notice with the equipment used in space.
+Radio astronomers tend to look for bursts when there is either very strong radio transmission.
+From a large galaxy/star or a very bright super galaxy (like M dwarfs or spirals).

 Astronomers tend to use telescopes to look for terrestrial gamma-ray bursts as they occur.